Naruno/Naruno/docs/building_a_test_network/manuel.md

 ### Step 3.4: Configuring the UNL nodes for each node
-Decentra Network nodes dont connect any stranger node.
+Naruno nodes dont connect any stranger node.
 So we need to introduce our nodes to each other.

 First you need to get the ids of node 0, node 1 and node 2.
 You can get the ids with the following command:
 ```bash